Amira Nature Foods: Recent history and financial difficulties

-In March 2018, the company recognized an impairment of $134 million USD as a result of quality deterioration of stored rice.
+In March 2018, the company recognized an impairment of US$134 million as a result of quality deterioration of stored rice.

 Until 2018, Amira Nature Foods Ltd was the parent company of Amira Pure Foods, an Indian company that operates a 310,000 square-foot processing and milling facility in basmati rice paddy-producing regions of North India.
 In November 2018, Amira Nature Foods Ltd reduced its ownership of subsidiary company Amira India from 80.4% to 49.8%.
-This debt restructuring reduced Amira India's indebtedness from $250.23 million USD to $35.08 million.
+This debt restructuring reduced Amira India's indebtedness from US$250.23 million to $35.08 million.
 As a result of the reduction in ownership below 50%, Amira India is no longer a subsidiary of Amira Nature Foods Ltd and is not included in the consolidated financial statement.
 This significant change in the company structure saw the total assets of Amira Nature Foods Ltd decrease from $512.8 million in 2018 to only $26.2 million in 2019, and accordingly the financial results from 2019 onwards are not comparable with the results from previous years.

-In its regulatory filings for March 2019 (published 19th August 2020), Amira reported revenues of $64.4 million USD and losses of $-357.88 million USD.
+In its regulatory filings for March 2019 (published 19th August 2020), Amira reported revenues of US$64.4 million and losses of US$-357.88 million.
 The company's auditor indicated "substantial doubt" as to Amira's ability to continue as a going concern.
 The company reported that it was being pursued in the Indian courts under section 9 of the Insolvency and Bankruptcy Code, with a lender seeking repayment of a loan of $14.1 million.
 Amira cited the cause as being an inability to serve its debts and pay the liabilities.

 On August 18, 2020, Amira Nature Food Ltd's ordinary shares were suspended from trading on the New York Stock Exchange due to non-timely filing of the company's 2019 and 2020 annual report.

 The company's shares were permanently removed from listing and registration on the New York Stock Exchange on December 29 2020.
 The NYSE determined that the company was not suitable for listing because of delays and non-publication of its 2019 and 2020 annual reports.
 Amira Nature Foods Ltd had appealed the August 18 notice, but formally withdrew their appeal on December 14, 2020.
 While the company had filed its 2019 report, its 2020 Report remains unpublished and the company has failed to publish any annual reports since.